dweb-camp-2019/organizing/notes/2019-04-05-kick-off-week/README.md

 ![feelings-negative](images/feelings-negative.jpg?raw=true)

-After grouping related feelings and sharing thoughts, we wrote potential candidates for first principles, grouped and voted for them, then co-drafted our long-form of our first principles.
+After grouping related feelings and sharing thoughts, we wrote potential candidates for first principles, grouped and voted for them, then co-drafted our long-form of our _Five Pillars_.

 ![first-principles](images/first-principles.jpg?raw=true)